mariohernandez/mariohernandezio/src/blog/storybook-components.md

 featuredImageCreditUrl: "https://unsplash.com/@natura_photos"
 summary: "In this post we'll go over the process of making Drupal aware of the components we have built in Storybook."
 ---
-Hey you're back! 🙂 In the [previous post](../building-a-modern-drupal-theme-with-storybook), we talked about how to build a custom Drupal theme using Storybook as the design system.
+Hey you're back! 🙂 In the [previous post](../building-a-modern-drupal-theme-with-storybook) we talked about how to build a custom Drupal theme using Storybook as the design system.
 We also built a simple component to demonstrate how Storybook, through the use of custom extensions, is able to understand Twig.
 In this post, the focus will be on making Drupal aware of those components by connecting Drupal to Storybook.
+If you are following along, we will continue where we left off to take advantage of all the prep work we did in the previous post.

 ## What is Drupal integration?

 In the context of Drupal development using the component-driven methodology, Drupal integration means connecting Drupal presenter templates such as node.html.twig, block.html.twig, paragraph.html.twig, etc. to Storybook by mapping Drupal fields to component fields in Storybook.
 This in turn allows for your Drupal content to be rendered wrapped in the Storybook components.

-The advantage of using a design system like Storybook is that you are in full control of the markup for each component.
-As a result your website is more semantic, accessible and easier to maintain.
+The advantage of using a design system like Storybook is that you are in full control of the markup when building components, as a result your website is more semantic, accessible and easier to maintain.

-## Getting the Drupal environment ready
+## Getting a Drupal site ready

-To start let's get the Drupal environment ready to interact with Drupal and Storybook more easily.
+In the previous post all the work we did was in a standalone project which did not require Drupal to run since all the work was about getting Storybook up and running, In this section, we will get the Drupal environment ready by building a basic Drupal site.
+If you are following along and already have a Drupal 10 site ready, you can skip the first step below;

-1. Build a basic Drupal 10 website ([here are some instructions](https://ddev.readthedocs.io/en/stable/users/quickstart/#drupal){target=_blank rel=noopener}).
-If you already have a site you can skip this step.
+1. Build a basic Drupal 10 website ([I recommend using DDEV](https://ddev.readthedocs.io/en/stable/users/quickstart/#drupal){target=_blank rel=noopener}).
 1. Add the **storybook** theme to your website.
 If you completed the excercise in the previous post, you can copy the theme you built into your site's **/themes/custom/**.
 Otherwise, you can clone [the previous post repo](https://github.com/mariohernandez/storybook){target=_blank rel=nooperner} into the same location so it becomes your theme.
 After this your theme structure should look like this: **themes/custom/storybook**.
-1. No need to enable the theme just yet.
-We'll comeback to the theme shortly.
+1. No need to enable the theme just yet, we'll comeback to the theme shortly.
-1. Create a new node of type Article (be sure to include body content).
+1. Create a new node of type Article, be sure to include body content.
 We'll use this node later in the process.

 ## Back to Storybook